ElijahB09/ASCII-Pokemon-Game/README.md

 Bug fixes: (1) The immediate seg fault from 1.05 has been resolved as it was an error with how npcs were being placed which would sometimes cause rivals to be placed in such a way that they could never reach the player.

-Known bugs: (1) The current iteration seems unstable as I am testing it, so far it has segfaulted once out of about 10 times.
-(2) Map generation is unstable and seems to fail rougly 1/10 times, also the edge cases of the world, something like (400, 400) produce an infinite loop which requires shutting down the terminal.
-(3) Seg faults when moving off the map occasionally after switching to using new and delete, specific error is "malloc: corrupted top size" which seems to be related to how I am allocating memory for arrays.
+Known bugs: (1) The edge cases of the world, something like (400, 400) produces an infinite loop which requires shutting down the terminal.
+After porting to C++ this now just crashes, so doing a command like: f, 200, 200, with [enter] pressed after each integer, will crash the code with an error message.
+Unfortunately I still don't have an answer to this problem with the edge cases. (note you will have to close your terminal if you hit this issue).

+Fears: (1) I have tested it a fair amount, probably gone through about 50 map transitions and flies without crashing, but I'm always scared that it won't work when it matters.

-New Functionality: The fly command should be executed as such: 1st press f, this will open a menu with some descriptive text.
-2nd enter in the desired x coordinate of the new map on the overall 401 x 401 world, hit enter.
-3rd repeat step 2, but for the desired y coordinate.
+New Functionality: The fly command should be executed as such: 1st: press f, this will open a menu with some descriptive text.
+2nd: enter in the desired x coordinate of the new map on the overall 401 x 401 world, hit enter.
+3rd: repeat step 2, but for the desired y coordinate.